momjs/mom/README.md

 - [x] only expose moduleSystem global variable
 - [x] documentation
 - [ ] add to bower
-- [ ] add configurable one or multiple modules per dom Element
+- [x] add one or multiple modules per dom Element

 How To Use
 ----------